 A.J. and the Long Ball

-Before we get started: Chicks dig the long ball.
+Before we get started: .

-The biggest problem with A.J.
-Burnett in 2011 was the carefree fashion in which he handed out home runs.
+The biggest problem with in 2011 was the carefree fashion in which he handed out home runs.
 A.J. gave up a career worst 31 homers after serving up a career worst 25 dingers in both 2009 and 2010; surprisingly enough, Burnett’s HR/FB% this year, 17.0, was not the worst of his career.
 That came all the way back in 2007 with the Jays, when A.J. gave up taters on 17.7% of his fly balls.

 The irony here is that in 2011, Burnett had his best xFIP of either of those three years.
 Last year, it clocked in at 3.86.
 In 2009, it was 4.23; in 2010, it finished 4.49.
 In terms of xFIP– (remember, lower than 100 is better here), his tallies have been 96, 108, and 95 with the Bombers.
 The main problem with xFIP–despite its reputation as a good ERA estimator– is that not all pitchers will regress to the mean in terms of HR/FB% (for reference, the average HR/FB% is 10.6).
 Perhaps it would make more sense to use a pitcher’s career HR/FB% when calculating xFIP.
 This tactic will help Burnett, but not as much as xFIP.